Last updated on September 8, 2025

 We use different measures of variability to show how the data is spread or distributed.
 To check the spread or distribution of data, we use the following measures:

-The use of Frequency Distribution Table is a useful tool to summarize the data and show how data points are distributed across different categories.
+A Frequency Distribution Table helps summarize how data points are distributed across categories.
 The frequency table includes measures like:

-Data Intervals: Data intervals or also known as classes or categories are based on the range.
+Data Intervals: Data intervals, also known as classes or categories, are based on the range.
 This is useful for large datasets or continuous data.

 Relative Frequency: The relative frequency is a proportion of the occurrences of a particular class relative to the total number of observations.